AdobeDocs/workfront.en/help/review-and-approve-work/manage-approvals/viewsubmitted-proof-approvals.md

 # Viewing submitted proof approvals

-Proofing approvals display in the Home area only if your `Adobe Workfront` environment is integrated with a `Workfront Proof` Premium account.
-If you cannot use `proofing` as discussed here, contact your `Workfront administrator`.
+Proofing approvals display in the Home area&nbsp;only if your Adobe Workfront environment is integrated with a Workfront Proof Premium account.
+If you cannot use proofing as discussed here, contact your Workfront administrator.

 ## Access requirements